Home / Blog / AI LLM Personalities

 Gemini: High Openness, Exploratory Thinking

 Gemini demonstrates personality characteristics suggesting high openness to experience—intellectual curiosity, comfort with novel ideas, creativity in approaching problems.
 The model readily explores speculative scenarios and combines concepts in creative ways.
 Linguistically, this shows up in more exploratory language patterns.
+In the Heston & Gillette data, Gemini also stood out for its lower agreeableness—it's the model most willing to be blunt or to push back rather than smooth things over.

 Important Limitations: What AI Personality Is NOT